Listen to this article:

 If his reflections on colonialism and nationalism suggest a possibility of evolving a poetics of prose, his translations and his continuous fascination with the form of fables draw attention to philosophical aesthetics.

 Reading this volume would definitely help present day readers ponder over theoretical and aesthetic issues thanks to Bharati’s balancing act between form and content.

-The editor of this collection identifies Vijaya Bharati, Bharati’s grand-daughter and her own mother, as the first scholar who worked on his works.
-She claims that Vijaya Bharati “learned the poet’s verses as Bharati, in keeping with the Indian tradition that unites poetry and music, originally sang them to his family… One of her cherished goals was to publish Bharati’s original English writings in a new edition” (xii).
+The editor of this collection says Vijaya Bharati, Bharati’s grand-daughter and her own mother, was the first scholar who worked on his works, that Vijaya Bharati “learned the poet’s verses as Bharati, in keeping with the Indian tradition that unites poetry and music, originally sang them to his family… One of her cherished goals was to publish Bharati’s original English writings in a new edition” (xii).